Note: these stats were rounded up, these episodes were recorded, and this post was written in March 2019.

 I’ve written hundreds of blog posts and created and delivered dozens of webinars and stage presentations.

 With our CMO Steve Pacinelli, I wrote the book on video email and video messaging (Rehumanize Your Business: How Personal Videos Accelerate Sales and Improve Customer Experience).
-Together, we also authored a book on communicating with other people in an increasingly noisy and polluted digital environment (Human-Centered Communication: A Business Case Against Digital Pollution).
+Together, we also authored the Wall Street Journal bestselling book on connecting and communicating with people in an increasingly noisy and polluted digital environment (Human-Centered Communication: A Business Case Against Digital Pollution).